 The hour-long session will delve into the essential tools and processes associated with scientific molding principles, including data capture and process standardization as well as cycle time improvements that don’t jeopardize process consistency or scrap rates.
 Got questions?
 MacKenzie will do his best to answer them during a live 15-minute Q&A session.

 Molding managers, process engineers, quality engineers, process technicians and anyone who needs an understanding of scientific molding and lean manufacturing concepts will benefit from this webinar, says MacKenzie, who runs the Plastic411.com website.
-A 31-year veteran of the plastics industry, MacKenzie trained under John Bozzelli , considered the father of scientific/decoupled molding, in 1993.
+A 31-year veteran of the plastics industry, MacKenzie describes himself as a "strong supporter of the John Bozzelli methodology."

-The webinar is scheduled for Sept.
-13 at noon, Pacific time.
+The webinar is scheduled for Feb.
+13 at 11 AM, Pacific time.
 Registration is free.